 Shares in non-consolidated subsidiaries (not listed companies) as well as fund shares and investment certificates are designated as measured at fair value through other comprehensive income because the objective is to obtain cash flows from the financial assets or cash flows from its sale.
-In 2021, net gain on these financial assets was PLN 29 thousand and was recognised in other comprehensive income.
+In 2022, losses on these financial assets amounted to PLN 139 thousand and were recognised in other comprehensive income.

 Cash bears interest at fixed and variable interest rates.
-Both in 2021 and 2020, loss allowance for expected credit losses related to receivables, and are presented in Note 12.2.1.
-In 2021, interest income on loans, cash and receivables was PLN 274 thousand (including accrued interest not received at PLN 43 thousand); in 2020 the amount was PLN 271 thousand (including accrued interest not received at PLN 28 thousand).
+Both in 2022 and 2021, allowances for expected credit loss were related to receivables, and are presented in Note 12.2.1.

+In 2022, interest income on loans, cash and receivables was PLN 2,391 thousand (there was no accrued interest not received); in 2021 the amount was PLN 274 thousand (including accrued interest not received of PLN 43 thousand).

-In 2021, expenses related to interest on bank borrowings amounted to PLN 838 thousand (including unrealised interest accrued of PLN 25 thousand); in 2020 the amount was PLN 765 thousand (including unrealised interest accrued of PLN 13 thousand).
+In 2022, expenses related to interest on bank borrowings amounted to PLN 1,643 thousand (including unrealised interest accrued of PLN 196 thousand); in 2021 the amount was PLN 838 thousand (including unrealised interest accrued of PLN 25 thousand).
 Interest on borrowings pertains to short-term facilities.

-18.2.
+17.2.
 Fair value of financial assets and liabilities